 - Open standards rarely do anything to prevent additional information or features from being implemented outside the scope of the standard.
 In the service world, any feature differentiation which results in any new information is a source of lock-in and is therefore not of a consumer benefit.

-- If the cloud technology is not open sourced then this will create a dependancy for the service provider on a technology vendor.
+- If the cloud technology is not open sourced or an open source reference model does not exist then this will create a dependancy for the service provider on a technology vendor.
 Whilst closed source technology can potentially solve consumer issues regarding portability and interoperability, the dependancy it creates can cause significant longer term issues for any provider.

 The usual counter argument given to the creation of open sourced standards is that they inhibit innovation (in the case product innovation and feature differentiation).
 However given that the activity in question is ubiquitous and of declining strategic value, feature differentiation provides little or no advantage to the consumer and can only be seen as an advantage to the provider in ensuring lock-in.